|Names Earned||The Big Bull, The King of Dalal Street The Economic Times|

 Some Lesser Known Facts About Rakesh Jhunjhunwala

-- Rakesh Jhunjhunwala is an Indian businessman who is popularly known as ‘the Big Bull’ or ‘the Phoenix’ of the Indian Stock Market.
+- Rakesh Jhunjhunwala was an Indian businessman who is popularly known as ‘the Big Bull’ or ‘the Phoenix’ of the Indian Stock Market.
 He started his journey with a meagre Rs 5000 as capital and built an empire worth Rs 19000 crores (approx.)

 - Rakesh developed an interest in the stock market at a very young age after listening to his father discuss various stocks with his friends.
 In an interview, he said,